-We offer competitive starting pay, benefit package, personal safety equipment and complete training program.
+LABORER We offer competitive starting pay, benefit package, personal safety equipment and complete training program.
 Qualified applicant will possess reliable transportation and valid drivers license, and be 21 years of age or older.
-Repetitive liting of 40-60 lbs. units.
-Will be reporting to Martin, KY location daily, and working in the great outdoors.
-To schedule an interview, please call Austin Powder Company: Mon.-Fri., 9 a.m.-3 p.m., 606-285-5166.
-Engineer for their Eastern Kentucky operations.
+Repetitive liting of 40-60 lbs, units.
+Will be reporting to Martin, KY, location daily, and working in the great outdoors.
+To schedule an interview, please call Austin Powder Company: Mon.-Fri., 9 a.m.-3 p.m., 606-285-5166. area to be disturbed furnished is owned by S.P.
+Nice Miller Bros.
+Coal, LLC is seeking qualified applicants for the position of Surface Mine Engineer for their Eastern Kentucky operations.
 Competitive salary and benefits package.
 Interested applicants should send their resume in confidence to 1801 Water Gap Road, Prestonsburg, Ky.
 41653.
 Phone inquiries not accepted.
 NEW HOUSE FOR SALE Located just off US 23, at Mare Creek.
 3 Bed, 2 Bath, Hardwood Floors, Cherry Custom Cabinets, Formal Dining Room, 2-Car Garage, 10 ft.
 Ceilings, Professionally Landscaped, 2550 sq. ft. including garage.
 Call 606-478-8100 for more details!!
 EXCITING JOB OPPORTUNITIES Are you looking to join an organization that has Revolutionary Ideas that are transforming the long-term care industry?
 If so, Signature HealthCARE is the place for you!
 We are opposing the status quo and bringing about a radical transformation in attitude, quality care and quality of life.
 We are taking a stand and restoring dignity, compassion and trust.
 We are currently recruiting for a Director of Nursing for our Prestonsburg facility.
 We also have certified nurse aide positions available at our Prestonsburg, Riverview and Pikeville facilities.
 Full-time, part-time and prn positions are available!
-For additional information, please stop by the facilities or contact: Lana Calhoun, Area Human Resources Manager at 606-224-7004, or c-mail lcalhoun@signaturehealthcarellc.com Davidson Heirs.
-The operation will underlie land owned by S.P.
-Davidson Heirs, Marshall and Davidson.
-The application has been filed for public inspection at the Department for Natural Resources Prestonsburg Regional Office, 3140 South Lake Suite 6, Drive, Prestonsburg, Kentucky 41653 Written comments, objections, or requests for a perconference mit must be filed with the Director, Division of Mine Permits, No. 2 Hudson Hollow, U.S. 127 South, Frankfort, Kentucky 40601.
-Hall, NOTICE OF INTENTION TO MINE Pursuant to Application Number 898-5979, Renewal In accordance with KRS 350.055, notice is hereby given that Premier Elkhorn Coal Company, P.O.
-Box 130 Myra, Kentucky 41549, has applied for renewal of a permit for an existing underground coal mining and reclamation operation located 0.90 miles north of Wales and is situated in both Pike and Floyd Counties.
+For additional information, please stop by the facilities or contact: Lana Calhoun, Area Human Resources Manager at 606-224-7004, or c-mail lcalhoun@signaturehealthcarelle.com Davidson Heirs.
+The operation will underlie land owned by SP Heirs, Davidson Marshall and Davidson.The application has been filed for public inspection at the Department for Natural Resources Prestonsburg Regional Office, 3140 South Lake Drive, Suite 6, Prestonsburg, Kentucky 41653.
+Written comments, objections, 10 requests for a perconference mit must be filed with the Director, Division of Mine Permits, No. 2 Hollow, Hudson U.S. 127 South, Frankfort, Kentucky 40601.
+Coastal underlie Velvet

+Randall

+Coastal

+Hall,

+NOTICE OF INTENTION TO MINE Pursuant to Application Number 898-5979, Renewal In accordance with KRS 350.055, notice is hereby given that Premier Elkhorn Coal Company, P.O.
+Box Myra, 130.
+Kentucky 41549, has applied for renewal of a permit for an existing underground coal mining and reclamation operation located 0.90 miles north of Wales and is situated in both Pike and Floyd Counties.
 The proposed operation will disturb 15.63 surface acres and will underlie 1619.26 acres, and the total area within the permit boundary will be 1634.89.
 The proposed operation is approximately 1.20 miles northwest from County Road 3514's junction with KY 122 and located along Arnold Fork.
-The proposed operation is located on the Wheelwright U.S.G.S 7 1/2 minute quadrangle map.
-The surface area to be disturbed is owned by .
+The proposed operation is located

+on the Wheelwright U.S.G.S 7 1/2 minute quadrangle map.
+The surface area to be disturbed is owned by